 In fact, they’re trying to make the point that purchasing condoms should be totally normal!
 Furthermore, it should be so normal that you take cabbages and condoms home together.
 How could this not be one of Thailand’s awesome (yet uniquely Thailand) highlights if not one of the most exciting things to do in Thailand?

-Maybe this is actually the best place in Thailand to go to get wet.
+Maybe this is actually the one of best places to visit in Thailand to get wet…

 #9 – Mahawangchang Elephant Camp

-A must visit place in Thailand to bathe with elephants.
+One of the best places to visit in Thailand to bathe with elephants.